ripsawridge/site/contents/content/cma/2025/elephant.md

 to join the vertical crack near it's top to move right into the dihedral that I'd follow to the end of the pitch.
 This was a delicate move.
 I think I did a single (and painful!) foot jam in the finger crack as I went across.
-But pain is a single that you are locked in, so that's good!
+But pain is a signal that you are locked in, so that's good!

 {% image /cmaimages/2025/17_IMG_4439.jpg %}
 *Steve at the pitch 6 belay*